howtographql/howtographql/content/backend/graphql-node-typescript/8-authentication.md

 }
 ```

-And under the `HEADERS` section of GraphQL Playground, add your authentication token in the following structure:
+And under the `HEADERS` section of GraphiQL, add your authentication token in the following structure:

 ```json
 {